JacobBumgarner/jacobbumgarner/README.md

 Hello 🤖 My name is Jacob!
-I'm a bioinformatics scientist working in drug discovery.
+I'm a bioinformatics scientist working in drug discovery at BMS.

 I'm passionate about bioinformatics, open-source software development, digital image processing, and ML/DL.

-Working on translational bioinformatics at BMS.

 ## Media and Writing